 Lasers are categorized into different classes according to their ability to cause eye and other damage.
 The International Electrotechnical Commission (IEC) is a global organization that prepares and publishes international standards for all electrical, electronic, and related technologies.
 The IEC document 60825-1 outlines the safety of laser products.
 A description of each class of laser is given below:

-This black rubberized fabric provides an easy method for protecting light-sensitive equipment, as the rubberized coating prevents light from penetrating through the weave of the fabric.
+This black, polyurethane-coated nylon fabric provides an easy method for protecting light-sensitive equipment, as the polyurethane coating prevents light from penetrating through the weave of the nylon.
 Double-layer use is recommended for extremely sensitive applications.
 Please note that this material is not intended for use as a laser curtain since it is not flame retardant.
 The fabric has also not been tested for clean room compatibility.

 Click to Enlarge